Course - Ethnicity, Diversity and Migration - SARB8008

 Further on evaluation

 Before the course, participants will be asked to submit a draft version of a paper (approximately 2000 words) within the area of immigration, integration and ethnicity.
-Draft version of a paper should be submitted before 1 March.
+Draft version of a paper should be submitted before 1 March in the spring semester.
 During the course, papers will be presented and discussed.
 A final version of the paper (approximately 7000 words) must be submitted for final approval after the course.
 The paper is approved if it demonstrates that the student has the necessary knowledge of migration-related perspectives, solid research skills in the field, and general research competence regarding the presentation of own research findings and the application of relevant research methods and theories.
+The paper can be related to its own PhD project.

 Required previous knowledge